thomasperi/mojl/docs/v2.0.0-alpha.unreleased/build.md

 1. Files are written to a `dev` directory instead of `dist`.
 2. The `site.js` and `site.css` files each contain code that load the original source files, instead of the concatenated code.
 This helps ease debugging.
-3. Since the original files are used, URLs in CSS files are not rewritten.
+3. Since the modules' original directory structure is used, URLs in CSS files are not rewritten.
-4. Other assets are symlinked instead of copied.
+4. Other assets are symlinked (where supported) instead of copied.

 ---